Frank Oz: Acting

-As an actor, Oz appeared in one scene as a Prison Storeroom Keeper in The Blues Brothers (1980), directed by John Landis.
+As an actor, Oz appeared in one scene as a Corrections Officer in The Blues Brothers (1980), directed by John Landis.
 He appeared in a similar role and scene in Trading Places (1983), also directed by Landis.
 He had roles in several other Landis films including An American Werewolf in London (1981), Spies Like Us (1985), Innocent Blood (1992), and Blues Brothers 2000 (1998).
 In 2001, he had a voice acting role in the Pixar film Monsters, Inc. as Randall's scare assistant, Fungus.
 In 2005, he had a minor part in the Columbia film Zathura as the voice of the robot.
-He played a lawyer in the critically acclaimed 2019 film Knives Out.
+He played a lawyer in the 2019 film Knives Out.

 Oz played a surgeon in scenes cut from the theatrical release of Superman III.
-Other cameos have included The Muppet Movie, The Great Muppet Caper, The Muppets Take Manhattan and several other Jim Henson-related films that did not involve just his puppeteering.
+Other cameos include The Muppet Movie, The Great Muppet Caper, The Muppets Take Manhattan and several other Jim Henson-related films that did not involve just his puppeteering.

 When Oz does not appear in a Landis film, his name is often spoken in the background.
 During airport scenes in Into the Night and Coming to America, there are announcements on the PA system for "Mr. Frank Oznowicz".

 Personal life

-Oz was married to Robin Garsen from 1979 to 2005.
-He married his second wife Victoria Labalme in 2011.
-Oz is the father of four sons.
-He maintained a residence in England for nine years and, as of 2012, lives in Manhattan.
+Oz married Robin Garsen in 1979 and they divorced in 2005.
+He married Victoria Labalme, performing artist and daughter of historian Patricia Hochschild Labalme and designer George Labalme Jr., in 2011.
+He has four children.
+He maintained a residence in England for nine years, and lives in Manhattan as of 2012.